 Try adding sweet honey butter as a topping - it pairs wonderfully with the subtle sweetness of the roll itself.
 Or, if you want something savory, melted butter mixed with garlic powder and parsley flakes creates a flavorful side dish that complements most entrees.

 Homemade dinner rolls are the perfect addition to any meal.
-Whether they’re served alongside a hearty stew, as a side to your favorite comfort food, or simply on their own, soft dinner rolls have the power to bring warmth and comfort to the table.
+Whether served alongside a hearty stew, as a side to your favorite chicken casserole, or simply on their own, soft dinner rolls can bring warmth and comfort to the table.
+You can also use them for sandwiches.
+Just add some meat, like Instant Pot pulled pork, for the filling.

 Make sure the rolls are completely cooled before storing them.
 Once cooled, place the rolls in a tightly sealed container or plastic bag.
 This will help keep the rolls from drying out and becoming stale.